 But when we’re speaking to a group, we can’t possibly say something that makes sure everyone approves of us.

 In fact it’s virtually impossible to make that happen, no matter who you are.
 Some people may like our talk, while other people don’t even want to be there.
 Some will be restless and looking around the room.
-Some will downright dislike you – they don’t like your message or your appearance or they are feeling jealous or insecure.
+Some will downright dislike you – they don’t like your message or your appearance or they’re feeling jealous or insecure.

 Regardless of the reasons, the end result is the same.
 When we speak we have 10, 20, or 100 sets of eyes all on us.
 That’s dozens of times the potential disapproval we would ever face when interacting with people one on one.

-As much as we like to think we don’t care how other’s view us, most of us do.
+As much as we like to think we don’t care how others view us, most of us do.
 And so public speaking is terrifying, and we often try to avoid it.